A113L/MD5-Vanity/README.md

 `python3 md5_vanity_search.py cafe 7 7 4`

-Will search for hashes with `cafe` starting at position 4 in the hash of incremental ?a?a?a?a?a?a?a hashcat mask.
+Will search for hashes with `cafe` starting at position 4 in the hash of static ?a?a?a?a?a?a?a hashcat mask.

 `O%m$    : 9411cafec700f797bfbbd1bbdb1a93c1`